How to merge Woocommerce cart and checkout page?

 More useful Woocommerce tricks

-Here are some of my favorite Wordpress tools
+Here are some of my favorite WordPress tools

 Contact forms: There are hundreds of contact forms out there but Fluent Forms is the one I like the most.
 If you need a 20% discount then use this link (save 20% coupon is WPSH20).

 Gutenberg add-ons: If I need a good Gutenberg blocks add-on then Kadence Blocks is the one I have used the most.
-You’ll get 10% discount with the coupon SIMPLEHACKS here.
+You’ll get a 10% discount with the coupon SIMPLEHACKS here.

-Website migration: While building a website you probably need a good plugin that can help you with the migration, backups, restoration and staging sites.
+Website migration: While building a website you probably need a good plugin that can help you with the migration, backups, restoration, and staging sites.
 Well, WpVivid is the one I have used for the last couple of years.
-If you use this link along with the WPSH20 coupon you’ll get 20% discount.
+If you use this link along with the WPSH20 coupon you’ll get a 20% discount.

-Woocommerce extensions: There are a bunch of Woocommerce extensions that I really like but the one that stands really out is Advanced Dynamic Pricing.
+Woocommerce extensions: There are a bunch of Woocommerce extensions that I like but the one that stands out is Advanced Dynamic Pricing.
 Once again, you’ll get a 20% discount if you use this link here (save 20% coupon is WPSH20)

 Do you want to thank me and buy me a beer?